speedata/publisher/README.md

 Can I use this in production?
 -----------------------------

 Yes.
 Absolutely.
-We release stable (long term support) versions once in a while which are heavily tested in commercial environments and we release _unstable_ versions often.
-Note that these _unstable_ are still safe to use, they just might contain some experimental new features.
+We release stable (long term support) versions once in a while which are heavily tested in commercial environments and we release development versions often.
+Note that these development are still safe to use, they just might contain some experimental new features.

 Installation
 ------------

-Just get one of the ready-to-run packages from https://download.speedata.de/publisher/ and follow the directions inside the ZIP file (=just extract and set the PATH variable).
+Just get one of the ready-to-run packages from <https://download.speedata.de/publisher/> and follow the directions inside the ZIP file (=just extract and set the PATH variable).
 See the [installation instructions in the manual](https://speedata.github.io/publisher/manual/description-en/installation.html).

 Manual
 ------
-Our documentation is available online: https://speedata.github.io/publisher/manual/index.html and included in the distribution (`sp doc`).
+Our documentation is available online: <https://speedata.github.io/publisher/manual/index.html> and included in the distribution (`sp doc`).

 Bugs